-Course designed to familiarize the student with classical finite difference techniques in the numerical solution of partial differential equations.
-In addition to learning some of the applicable algorithms, the student will be required to do some programming in FORTRAN.
-Topics covered include: Implicit, Explicit, and Semi-Implicit Methods in the solution of Elliptic and Parabolic PDE's, Iterative Methods for solving Elliptic PDE's (SOR, Gauss-Seidel, Jacobi), the Lax-Wendroff and Explicit methods in the solution of 1st and 2nd order Hyperbolic PDE's.
-PREREQUISITES: MA3132 and ability to program in a high level language such as Fortran, C, or MATLAB.
+Course designed to familiarize the student with some analytical techniques as well as classical finite difference techniques in the numerical solution of partial differential equations.
+In addition to learning some of the applicable algorithms, the student will be required to do some programming.
+Topics covered include: Implicit, Explicit, and Semi-Implicit Methods in the solution of Elliptic and Parabolic PDE's, iterative methods for solving Elliptic PDE's (SOR, Gauss-Seidel, Jacobi), the Lax-Wendroff and Explicit methods in the solution of 1st and 2nd order Hyperbolic PDE's.
+PREREQUISITES: MA2121 and the ability to program in a high level language such as Fortran, C, or MATLAB.